fablabbrighton/digital-fabrication-module/docs/_course-notes/week-3-computer-controlled-cutting.md

 See Fab Academy docs here: <https://docs.google.com/document/d/1kDd0A60eJdmJgIRt-zmAJwxszw0Gd61VXqHKnizv6hg/edit>

 ## Place material
-Consider airflow
+* Consider airflow
-Alignment against the rulers
+* Alignment against the rulers
-Support to distance the material from the bed
+* Support to distance the material from the bed
+* Flat surface - consistent z-height

 ## Set origins and focus

+* Use laser pointer
+* Set x and y origins
+* Use focus tool to set z-origin

 ## Settings